hedera-dev/hedera-agent-kit/README.md

 ### 3 – Option A: Run the Example Tool Calling Agent
 With the tool-calling-agent (found at `typescript/examples/langchain/tool-calling-agent.ts`), you can experiment with and call the [available tools](docs/TOOLS.md) in the Hedera Agent Kit for the operator account (the account you are using in the .env file).
 This example tool-calling-agent uses GPT 4-o-mini that is a simple template you can use with other LLMs.
 This agent is intended for use with simple tasks, such as an invididual tool call.

+> Note - If you would like to use features of the hedera agent kit that are in this repository, but not yet published to npm, within the `package-lock.json` file in the `/examples/langchain` or `/examples/ai-sdk` directories, change the line that says `"hedera-agent-kit":vx.x.x` to `"hedera-agent-kit": "../.."`.
+You will also need to go to the root directory of this repository and run npm install.

 1. First, go into the directory where the example is and run `npm install`